Where can I find the registration form to set-up at an HEC Event?

 How much does it cost to set-up a booth?
 May I rent just a table and not an entire booth?

-Spaces are typically sold in 10′ x 10′ or 10’ x 12’ segments.
+- In Antique Shows, spaces are typically sold in 10′ x 10′ or 10’ x 12’ segments.
 Many dealers purchase multiple segments to create larger booths.
 Each segment is priced in the range of $135 to $225 each, depending on the show.
 Each dealer is allowed to rent up to 4 segments.
-We do not allow the purchase of ½ booths or a table only.
+We do not allow the purchase of tables only in our antique show events.